Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 JSch is licensed under a [BSD-style license](http://www.jcraft.com/jsch/LICENSE.txt).

+JavaCV is licensed under the [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) with Classpath Exceptions.
+Alternatively, it can be licensed under the [GNU General Public License (GPLv2), version 2 or better](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+JavaCV incorporates OpenCV.

-OpenCV is licensed under the [BSD 3-clause license](https://opencv.org/license.html) or the [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0), depending upon the version of OpenCV you've installed.
-OpenCV typically uses third party components that may have stricter licenses and other licenses in this project.
+OpenCV is licensed under the [BSD 3-clause license](https://opencv.org/license.html) or the [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0), depending upon the version of OpenCV included.
+OpenCV may use third party components that may have stricter licenses and other licenses in this project.
 It is the responsibility of the user of this library to ensure that they meet all licensing requirements of components in or used by their OpenCV build.